JigneshRaval/simple-blog/src/pages/a-practical-guide-to-static-sites-with-gatsby-js.md

 Else, install Node from [here](https://nodejs.org/en/).

 Gatsby offers a powerful CLI tool for a faster build of static sites.
-The Gatsby CLI installs packages known as ‘starters’.
+The Gatsby CLI installs packages known as 'starters'.
 These starters come as pre-packaged projects with essential files to speed up the development process of the static site.
 Install the Gatsby CLI with:

 Related Course: [Getting Started with JavaScript for Web Development](https://bit.ly/2rVqDcs)